ComputationalBiologyLab/PC_VariantCalling/README.md

 Scripts used to conclude intersecting variants across variant callers, data types, and both. ```venn.py``` was used to visualize these intersections in Venn diagrams.

 ## VCF_files
-This directory contains the VCF files of common SNPs and INDELs across variant callers and data types.
-It also contains unique SNPs and INDELs according to the variant caller (HC: HaplotypeCaller, DV: DeepVariant)
+This directory contains the VCF files of common SNVs and INDELs across variant callers and data types.
+It also contains unique SNVs and INDELs according to the variant caller (HC: HaplotypeCaller, DV: DeepVariant)

 ## Raw_VEP_Output
 This directory contains the raw VEP output files in txt format resulted from running VEP on VCF found in VCF_files directory.
 No variants filtration was done at this stage.
 Information on a particular variant included mutliple metadata, such as Uploaded_variation	Location	Allele	Consequence	IMPACT	SYMBOL	Gene	Feature_type	Feature	BIOTYPE	EXON	INTRON	HGVSc	HGVSp	cDNA_position	CDS_position	Protein_position	Amino_acids	Codons	Existing_variation	REF_ALLELE	UPLOADED_ALLELE	DISTANCE, etc.